skip to main content

 February 19, 2021

-Recorded Saturday, February 13, 2021 and our guest today is Caitlin Calonge (Ca-LAWN-gee).
+Recorded Saturday, February 13, 2021.
+Our guest today is Caitlin Calonge (pronounced Ca-LAWN-gee).

 Caitlin grew up in Cambridge and Everett, MA.
-She found out she was pregnant with her first baby the summer following high school graduation when she was 18 years old.
+She found out she was pregnant with her first baby the summer after high school, at just 18 years old.

 She jokes that she has “literally had almost every job in the world.”
-She has worked as a waitress, in sales, as a public housing...
-Read more
+Over the years, she’s worked as a waitress, in sales, as a public housing… Read more

 #50 Homebirth in the Hispanic Community with Jessica Shephard